Project-MONAI/monai-deploy-workflow-manager/guidelines/mwm-developer-setup.md

 you may also have to copy mc.exe to the excuatable folder (\bin\Debug\net6.0)

+Note. if you already have docker container for Minio Rabbet etc running Stop these.

 ### steps
 - following the qickstart here https://argoproj.github.io/argo-workflows/quick-start/ but change to namespace to suit. ie